 Psychosis is a set of symptoms rather than a standalone diagnosis, and there is no one cause.
 Below are some of the ways psychosis can be brought about.

-A chronic mental health condition which can cause hallucinations and delusions.
+Schizophrenia - a chronic mental health condition which can cause hallucinations and delusions.

-An often chronic condition which affects a person’s mood, causing extremes from dizzying highs to crippling lows.
+Bipolar disorder - an often chronic condition which affects a person’s mood, causing extremes from dizzying highs to crippling lows.

-You may begin to see or hear things as a result of taking drugs such as cannabis, or as a side effect of some prescribed drugs or coming off psychiatric medication.
+Drug-induced psychosis - you may begin to see or hear things as a result of taking drugs such as cannabis, or as a side effect of some prescribed drugs or coming off psychiatric medication.
 Withdrawing from alcohol or drugs can also induce psychotic symptoms, and sometimes these effects can end abruptly as the effects of the drugs or alcohol end.

-A severe psychotic episode which occurs in the days or weeks after childbirth, and can include symptoms of high or low mood, depression, hallucinations, delusions, as well as feeling restless and agitated.
+Postpartum psychosis - a severe psychotic episode which occurs in the days or weeks after childbirth, and can include symptoms of high or low mood, depression, hallucinations, delusions, as well as feeling restless and agitated.

-If you have experienced abuse in your past, or a particularly traumatic event, you are more likely to experience the symptoms of psychosis.
+Abuse or trauma - if you have experienced abuse in your past, or a particularly traumatic event, you are more likely to experience the symptoms of psychosis.

 Help and support

-Talking therapies help you to understand and explore how you are feeling, offer you the opportunity to address your negative thoughts and feelings and assist you in developing coping strategies to work toward change and improvement.
+Therapy - talking therapies help you to understand and explore how you are feeling, offer you the opportunity to address your negative thoughts and feelings and assist you in developing coping strategies to work toward change and improvement.
 Therapy can help you challenge paranoid thoughts and feelings, and help understand your anxieties or depression you may be experiencing.

-Most people diagnosed with a psychotic illness will be offered antipsychotic drugs to help them manage their illness.
+Medication - most people diagnosed with a psychotic illness will be offered antipsychotic drugs to help them manage their illness.
 You can visit your GP to ask for more information or advise on antipsychotic medications.
 These medications are not a cure for psychotic illnesses but can help control the symptoms and stop you feeling distressed by them.

-Psychosis can sometimes require treatment as an inpatient where you can receive support and care to help get back on your feet.
+Hospital admission -psychosis can sometimes require treatment as an inpatient where you can receive support and care to help get back on your feet.
 In some circumstances it may be necessary for your own health and safety to be detained under the Mental Health Act, and while this is distressing, painful and frustrating, it is not a decision reached lightly or without careful thought and care.